7 Signs You Need Professional Tree Work Done

 .
 4 min read

-1. Trees That Touch The Power Lines
+1. Trees that Touch the Power Lines

 When stems, twigs and foliage start to touch electricity lines, it can be a significant fire risk, eventually leading to dangerous tangles.
 This hazard should be reported immediately.